Fall Free Admission Days at Chicago Museums and Zoos

 Of course, 2020 looks A LOT DIFFERENT for free museum days.
 Some popular museums have pushed pause temporarily on the free days practice; and some aren’t open at all right now.
 We note those below.

 COVID-19 safety protocols are in place with some variations, but what remains consistent: all museums require masks and all ask guests to social distance as much as possible.
-Check before you go to see if timed entry reservations are required.
+Check before you go to see if timed entry reservations are required, or if concessions are open or closed.

 The days listed below are mostly free for ILLINOIS RESIDENTS.
 That means you must provide valid Illinois proof of residency; a drivers’ license or state I.D. usually suffices.
 Always check with each museum when in doubt.